shinyorg/documentation/src/content/docs/blehosting/l2cap.md

 `IBleHostingManager.OpenL2Cap` publishes a PSM and invokes your callback for every accepted central connection.
 The PSM stays alive until you dispose the returned `L2CapInstance`.
 Centrals connect to it using [Shiny.BluetoothLE's L2CAP API](../ble/l2cap).

+`[L2CapService]` from the [source generator](./source-generator) wraps all of this — it owns the listener lifetime, runs one handler per accepted central, disposes each channel when the handler returns, and can publish the assigned PSM as a GATT read characteristic so centrals can actually discover it.

 ## Opening an L2CAP Listener

 ```csharp